 Rural Poverty & Other Indicators of Well Being

 ERS monitors and reports on key well-being indicators in Rural America, including poverty and income, employment and earnings, education, and health.
 Rural America at a Glance is the agency’s flagship annual report on long-term socioeconomic trends as well as emerging issues.
-The most recent edition of Rural America, published in November 2021, focused on case trends in the Covid-19 pandemic and differences in trends between rural and urban areas with high concentrations of poverty and other areas.
+The most recent edition of Rural America, published in November 2022, focused on population trends, the changing structure of economic sectors, the labor force, and job growth in rural areas.

 Researchers at ERS have developed a rich array of county-based economic and policy typologies for statistical and program purposes.
 One of the most widely used types is the designation of persistent poverty, defined as a poverty rate exceeding 20 percent over the past 30 years.
 Persistently poor counties are overwhelmingly rural and geographically clustered; these clusters are further identified by concentrations of specific racial and ethnic groups.
 This Amber Waves article updates ongoing analysis of these geographic/racial patterns.

 Recent research on racial and ethnic disparities in educational attainment shows that in rural areas of the country, ethnic and racial disparities persist in education, according to data from the decennial Census and the American Community Survey.
 The research shows that Hispanic, Black, and American Indian/Alaskan native groups continue to have lower rates of educational attainment than Whites.